decchu14/Python-Password-Checker/README.md

    * A Hash function is simply a function that generates a value of fixed length for each given input.
    * There are many types of Hash functions such as SHA1, MD5, SHA256 etc.
    * https://passwordsgenerator.net/sha1-hash-generator/ --->Using this website we can hash our passwords.
-   * As mentioned before, the Password API uses SHA1 type forr hashing the passwords.
+   * As mentioned before, the Password API uses SHA1 type for hashing the passwords.
    * For example, let password123 be a password, the hashed form is going to be 'CBFDAC6008F9CAB4083784CBD1874F76618D2A97'.
 And no matter how many times I give                password123 the hashed form is going to be the same, This technique is called Idempotent.

 THE REQUIRED TOOLS :-